omarkohl/rationality-freiburg.de/website/content/events/2025-10-24-black-forest-retreat/_index.md

 Please bring your own bed linen (fitted sheet, duvet cover, and pillowcase) and towels, as these are not provided.
 Apart from this, just curiosity and good mood is needed!

 ## Registration
-* **Costs** are estimated at 210€ per person + 35€ refundable deposit including 2 nights of accommodation and all meals, drinks and snacks.
+* **Costs** are estimated at 245€ per person (incl.
+35€ refundable deposit) including 2 nights of accommodation and all meals, drinks and snacks.
 A final calculation will be made after the event and the difference will be reimbursed or paid by the participant.
 * The deposit is required by the landlord and will be refunded provided there is no damage.
 * Registration and full payment (245€) is required by **August 15th, 2025**.
 * Cancellation policy: Cancellation is free of charge, as long as a suitable replacement can be found.
 If no replacement can be found, we can look into it on a case-by-case basis.
 Note that most of the cost of the event is fixed independent of the number of participants, hence giving a full refund in case of cancellation would imply every other participant has to pay more.